 Let us see in detail saint Thomas’ answer: “I answer that, The preparation of the human will for good is twofold” He will then explain the two graces:

-2- and the other grace is the one that prepares us to it, that leads us to it, that helps our free will to choose God, go toward Him in order to receive his grace.
-This the “general help of the Grace of God”, that leads us to the “border” or “meeting point”, that “prepares us”, makes us ready to receive the Main grace.
+2- The other grace is the one that prepares us to receive the main grace, that leads us to it, that helps our free will to choose God, go toward Him in order to receive his grace.
+This is the “general help of the Grace of God”, that leads us to the “border” or “meeting point” between God and us, the grace that “prepares us” and makes us ready to receive the Main grace.
 As one can see, the second leads to the first one.
-One cannot separate the “prayer of recollection” and the “prayer of quiet”.
+One cannot separate the “Prayer of Recollection” as explained by St. Teresa of Avila and the “Prayer of Quiet”.
 One is ordered to the other.
 Let us now re-read saint Thomas in his key passage:

 the first, whereby it is prepared to operate rightly and to enjoy God; and this preparation of the will cannot take place without the habitual gift of grace, which is the principle of meritorious works, as stated above.

 Without this Grace we cannot be introduced in God, drink God, “enjoy God” and “operate rightly” in Him.
 This is the Main Grace we need from God.

 Now, how can we receive the Main grace?
 This is the central issue of this 6th article.
 Do we need the help from God to receive the Main infused supernatural Grace?
 This article is a key article.
 Because our spiritual life is about receiving “Grace upon Grace” (the main Grace), and the question is: how can we receive the Grace?
 How can we prepare ourselves?
 Here comes saint Thomas reply: